finbox-in/finbox-in.github.io/docs/session-flow/basics.md

 ## Note
-You have the flexibility to generate multiple sessions for an individual user, also referred as a `link_id` in BankConnect.
+You have the flexibility to generate multiple sessions for an individual user.
+A unique user is mapped to a `link_id` in bankconnect.
 Each session exclusively provides responses for the statements uploaded within that specific session.
-It's important to note that data from different sessions cannot be combined.
+It's important to note that data from different sessions cannot be combined. <br>
-For instance, when a customer visits your platform, you initiate BankConnect with a new session_id.
+For instance, when a customer visits your platform, you initiate BankConnect with a new `session_id`.
 The customer uploads multiple statements to cover a 6-month duration.
 If the customer returns after 3 months, a new session must be created for that subsequent interaction.

-Now since these terms are clear, you can head towards the next section [Integration Pre-requisite](/session-flow/integration-steps.html) to understand the integration process.
+Now since these terms are clear, you can head towards the next section [Integration Pre-requisites](/session-flow/integration-steps.html) to understand the integration process.